Latteflo/my-task-manager/README.md

 ## Bonus

-Bonus: Save the list of tasks on the file system and reload it each time we launch the application. hint => maybe using a .json file ;)
+Save the list of tasks on the file system and reload it each time we launch the application.